umerkay/localsearchengine/README.md

 ```

 Run main.py file.

+### The details below may not align with the latest commit, as more information has since been added.
+Refer to project presentation

 ## Lexicon and DocTable
 The lexicon is a key value dictionary mapping each word to an assigned wordID